stevebrownlee/labs/pages/benefits.md

 date: 2018-02-12T15:37:57+07:00
 header_transparent: true
 title: "Benefits"
-description: "Pioneering the possible in technical learning and growth"
+description: "Reignite your passion for learning and accelerate your growth"
 permalink: "/benefits/"

 hero: